-On the other hand, placing your hands on your hips—a popular position for many—can actually give off an air of arrogance or impatience, while crossing your arms can communicate that you’re feeling uncomfortable, defensive and closed off.
+On the other hand, placing your hands on your hips—a popular position for many—can actually give off an air of arrogance or impatience, while crossing your arms communicates that you’re feeling uncomfortable, defensive and closed off.

 4. Pay attention to your face.

 What can you do?
 Pay attention to the comments your friends and colleagues make when you're listening to them.
-Do they think you're upset because you've furrowed your brow in concentration?
+Do they think you're upset because your facial expressions tend to be stern?
 If this is the case, try to relax your muscles or smile more often when meeting new people.

 Just make sure that your eye contact is appropriate and doesn’t become too aggressive, making others uncomfortable.
-In his book The Power of Eye Contact, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”
+In his book The Power of Eye Contact: Your Secret for Success in Business, Love, and Life, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”

 6. Mirror the body language of others.